 Take This Action: Feel that discomfort, and despite its presence, go do what you need to do.
 The more you do that, the less uncomfortable you’ll feel in the future.
 Make it a game to become comfortable being uncomfortable and you’ll be finding meaning in life much sooner.

-*If you’d like to learn more about how to overcome fear, grab a free copy of the Living On Purpose guide.
+If you’d like to learn more about how to overcome fear, grab a free copy of the Purpose Pack.

 “I learned that courage was not the absence of fear, but the triumph over it.
 The brave man is not he who does not feel afraid, but he who conquers that fear.” – Nelson Mandela